President of Tree Time Services Inc.

-Kurtis Blaikie-Birkigt is the General Manager of Ember Archaeology.
-He joined Tree Time Services Inc. in 2008 and found a new archaeology division.
+Kurtis Blaikie-Birkigt is the President of Tree Time Services Inc. He joined Tree Time in 2008 and found a new archaeology division.
 Kurtis has worked in the Parkland and Boreal Forest since 2002, with a strong focus on archaeology for the forestry sector.
 Kurtis has been the permit holder or project manager on over 80 forestry annual operating plans up to 15,000 ha in size.
 He has led predictive modeling projects for over 22% of Alberta, and a modeling pilot project for the Government of Northwest Territories.
 Kurtis is authorized to hold permits in Alberta, Saskatchewan, Manitoba, Northwest Territory, Yukon and Northeastern British Columbia.
 While his role as President takes him out of the field, he still provides senior project oversight and shares his wealth of information with the rest of the team.

 Kurtis was awarded an MA (Anthropology) from the University of Alberta in 2005 for the first graduate thesis on the Bodo Bison Skulls Archaeological Site (FaOm-1) near Provost, Alberta.
 From 2005-2008 Kurtis worked as a project archaeologist for Alberta Western Heritage.
 Kurtis managed large multi-year heritage management programs and excavations for several forestry, energy and aggregate sector companies in central and northeastern Alberta.
 In 2008 Kurtis joined Tree Time Services to establish a new archaeology division.
 While Kurtis already had considerable experience and knowledge regarding the inner workings of forestry companies, Tree Time exposed him to the intricacies of our silviculture work and nursery operations to turn him into an expert.